Zero-knowledge proof: The Ali Baba cave

 There is a well-known story presenting the fundamental ideas of zero-knowledge proofs, first published in 1990 by Jean-Jacques Quisquater and others in their paper "How to Explain Zero-Knowledge Protocols to Your Children".
-It is common practice to label the two parties in a zero-knowledge proof as Peggy (the prover of the statement) and Victor (the verifier of the statement).
+The two parties in the zero-knowledge proof story are Peggy as the prover of the statement, and Victor, the verifier of the statement.

 In this story, Peggy has uncovered the secret word used to open a magic door in a cave.
 The cave is shaped like a ring, with the entrance on one side and the magic door blocking the opposite side.
 Victor wants to know whether Peggy knows the secret word; but Peggy, being a very private person, does not want to reveal her knowledge (the secret word) to Victor or to reveal the fact of her knowledge to the world in general.

 They label the left and right paths from the entrance A and B. First, Victor waits outside the cave as Peggy goes in.
 Peggy takes either path A or B; Victor is not allowed to see which path she takes.
 Then, Victor enters the cave and shouts the name of the path he wants her to use to return, either A or B, chosen at random.
 Providing she really does know the magic word, this is easy: she opens the door, if necessary, and returns along the desired path.